devicetree-org/devicetree-specification/source/introduction.rst

 **Organization of this Document**

-* Chapter 1 :ref:`chapter-introduction` introduces the architecture being specified by |spec|.
+* Chapter :ref:`chapter-introduction` introduces the architecture being specified by |spec|.
-* Chapter 2 :ref:`chapter-devicetree` introduces the device tree concept and describes its logical structure and standard properties.
+* Chapter :ref:`chapter-devicetree` introduces the device tree concept and describes its logical structure and standard properties.
-* Chapter 3 specifies the definition of a base set of device nodes required by |spec|-compliant device trees.
+* Chapter :ref:`chapter-device-node-requirements` specifies the
+  definition of a base set of device nodes required by |spec|-compliant device trees.
-* Chapter 4 specifies the ELF client program image format.
-* Chapter 5 specifies the requirements for boot programs to start client programs on single and multiple CPU systems.
+* Chapter FIXME specifies the requirements for boot programs to start client programs on single and multiple CPU systems.
-* Chapter 6 describes device bindings for certain classes of devices and specific device types.
+* Chapter :ref:`chapter-device-bindings` describes device bindings for certain classes of devices and specific device types.
-* Chapter 7 describes |epapr| virtualization extensions-- hypercall ABI, hypercall APIs, and device tree conventions related to virtualization.
-* Chapter 8 specifies the physical structure of device trees.
+* Chapter :ref:`chapter-fdt-structure` specifies the physical structure of device trees.

 **Conventions Used in this Document**